 The US has seen a steady increase in the number of canine diseases over the past few years, with reports of leptospirosis outbreaks occurring in the west and canine distemper virus (CDV) and influenza in Canada and Chicago.
-Now they might finally have an answer that explains these outbreaks.
+Now they might finally have an answer that explains these outbreaks, helped by screenings on entry.

 A recent report released by the US Department of Agriculture (USDA) found that there are over a million dogs imported into the country every year.
 Each dog that enters the US should be subjected to a rigorous health screening to ensure that they are not carrying any diseases and are in good health before they are allowed to enter the country.
 However, the report revealed that less than 1% of the dogs entering the US are being subjected to these tests.